1998/99

 sleeves

-New home kits were introduced for the 1998-99 season, now featuring the New Balance brand.
-However, both home and away shirts were clearly still using the same templates used by Leicester City 96-98, whose own shirts featured their Fox Leisure brand.
+New home kits were introduced for the 1998-99 season, featuring the New Balance brand.
+However, both the home and away shirts were clearly using the same templates as Leicester City’s 1996-98 kits, which bore the Fox Leisure brand.

-As the season progressed, some match shirts required replacing.
-These replacement shirts featured a different sewn block style number.
-The shirts featured alongside the older printed numbered shirts in the same matches.
+As the season progressed, some match shirts required replacement.
+These new shirts featured a different sewn block style number and were used alongside the older printed-numbered shirts in the same matches.

 Original